miladkhanlou/Olympic-data-pipeline/README.md

 1. Set up your **Azure** environment (Azure Data Factory, Databricks, Data Lake Storage).
 2. Use the provided `Olympic-data-transformation.py` script in **Azure Databricks** to process the data.
 3. Run the SQL scripts in **Azure Synapse Analytics** to perform analytical queries.
-4. Create a Power BI dashboard using the transformed data for visualization.

 ## License:
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.